yangece/px4sim/README.md

 - terminal 3: sudo make px4_sitl_default gazebo
 - terminal 4: python3 mission_test.py MC_mission_box.plan
 - terminal 5: rqt

+Note that you need to turn on the Xserver for all users by typing "xhost +" on terminal 3 and/or others.

 3. for Mavros diagnostics
 ```